UnifiedSL/UnifiedEconomy/README.md

 Currently the plugin supports for databases
  - `Json` support local storage
  - `MongoDB` support local and atlas instances
+ - `Mariadb` supports all type of SQL database with the connection string of mariadb (Tested only with MariaDB)

 (If you need any help, contact me on Exiled or in DM)
 ## For Developers